 PostgreSQL Create Users and Groups

 In the past, PostgreSQL uses the terms user and groups.
-However, in the recent versions, those are no longer in used.
-For backward compatibility, CREATE USER and CREATE GROUP still work in current version, but shun them and use CREATE ROLE instead.
+However, in recent versions, those are no longer in use.
+For backward compatibility, CREATE USER and CREATE GROUP still work in the current version, but shun them and use CREATE ROLE instead.

 Create Login Roles